-However, we do know these net pens have a poor environmental safety record that includes thousands of escaped Atlantic salmon, a major viral outbreak, and decades of pollution.
-This history of environmental harm is consistent with the environmental record of the Atlantic salmon net pen industry, which has an extensive history of negatively impacting local ecosystems and harming wild fish populations everywhere they operate.
+This history of environmental harm is consistent with the environmental record of the net pen industry, which has an extensive history of negatively impacting local ecosystems and harming wild fish populations everywhere they operate.

 For years, a Washington-based company called Icicle Seafoods owned and operated all eight net pens in Puget Sound.
 However, in 2016 Icicle and their Puget Sound Atlantic salmon net pens were purchased by Cooke Aquaculture, an international corporation with major salmon farm operations in Chile, Spain, Scotland, Canada, and Maine.
 Following their purchase, Cooke Aquaculture unveiled an ambitious plan to dramatically expand their operation in Washington and transform Puget Sound into an epicenter of Atlantic salmon net pen production.

-Myth 1: The Atlantic salmon net pen industry is a responsible environmental steward with a track record of protecting native fish and waters.
+Myth 1: The large-scale net pen industry is a responsible environmental steward with a track record of protecting native fish and waters.

-Myth 2: Atlantic salmon net pens are more stringently regulated than any other industry in Washington.
+Myth 2: Industrial net pens are more stringently regulated than any other industry in Washington.

 Although the list of regulations for the net pen industry may seem robust at first glance, a deeper dive into them reveals that many of these regulations either require the bare minimum or nothing at all.
 Five state agencies have authority to regulate some component of the net pen industry in Washington, but there is little coordination amongst these agencies and often regulations go unenforced.
-Additionally, many of the regulations are designed to give the industry the authority to self-monitor and self-report.
-Considering the major disincentive to turn themselves in for failure to comply, many of the these regulations go unenforced and are ineffective.
+Additionally, many of the regulations are designed to give the industry the authority to self-monitor and self-report, a system proved inadequate after the industry’s failure to maintain their nets led to the catastrophic Cypress Island collapse in August 2017.
+Considering the major disincentive to turn themselves in for failure to comply, many of these regulations go unenforced and are ineffective.

-Myth 3: Washington’s Atlantic salmon net pen industry is transparent and works cooperatively with government officials and scientists to minimize its environmental impact.
+Myth 3: Washington’s industrial-scale net pen industry is transparent and works cooperatively with government officials and scientists to minimize its environmental impact.

 Washington’s insufficient regulatory regime does not demand transparency.
 Rather, its loose set of recommendations gives the net pen industry tremendous power to self-monitor and requires little cooperation with state agencies.
 While the State has the authority to test the fish for disease or parasites and access dead fish when there is a viral outbreak, these activities require the company's permission.
 In the past when there have been viral outbreaks, this system has created an environment that has hindered the State from exercising their statutory authority.
 Additionally, this system allows the industry to hide behind the veil of "proprietary information," which means the public may never have the ability to learn about incidents.